mhightower83/Spi0Utils/README.md

 in SPI Modes QIO or QOUT without creating conflicts.

 * SRP1 and SRP0 refer to Status Register Protect-1 and Status Register
 Protect-0.
-Not all flash memory implement these bits; however, when they do, SRP1:SRP0 may implement an ignore /WP function.
+Not all flash memories have these bits.
+When they do, the pair SRP1:SRP0 (0:0) may implement an ignore /WP function.

 * SR1, SR2, and SR3 refer to 8-bit SPI Status Registers 1, 2, and 3.

-* S6, S9, and S15 refer to bits in the SPI Flash Status Registers.
-SR1 bits
-0 - 7 are S0 - S7.
+* Usage of S6, S9, and S15 refers to a QE bit placement in the SPI Flash Status Registers.
+SR1 bits 0 - 7 are S0 - S7.
 SR2 bits 0 - 7 are S8 - S15.

 ## A Guide to making GPIO9 and GPIO10 work